 It’s a make-ahead dessert that you can keep in the freezer, waiting for an impromptu occasion.

 (Truth to tell, that pie wouldn’t last a day in our freezer unless someone put a lock on the door.
-It’s iffy survival here for any ice cream, cake or cookies.)
+It’s iffy survival here for any ice cream, cake, or cookies.)

 What’s your fantasy ice cream pie?
+Use the following template to create your signature pie:

 • Crust: Chocolate wafers, chocolate chip cookies, peanut butter cookies, oatmeal cookies, Oreos, shortbread.